wp-ng/angular-foundation-6/README.md

 ## Installation

-Installation is easy as angular-foundation-6 has minimal dependencies - only the AngularJS and Foundation's CSS are required.
+Installation is easy as angular-foundation-6 has minimal dependencies - only AngularJS (with angular-touch), and Foundation's CSS are required.
 After downloading dependencies (or better yet, referencing them from your favourite CDN) you need to download build version of this project.

 Angular Foundation comes in several flavors: